-In the first tab of the embedded Excel document, please indicate the number of EOCCO and non-EOCCO members you currently serve and the number you hope to reach through your proposed project.
+In the first tab of the Excel document, please indicate the number of EOCCO and non-EOCCO members you currently serve and the number you hope to reach through your proposed project.

 Include baseline data and goals you will use to measure success.
-Please indicate the numerator, denominator, and percent of the EOCCO and non-EOCCO members targeted for your activity.
+Please indicate the numerator, denominator, and percentage of the EOCCO and non-EOCCO members targeted for your activity.
 Baseline and goal measures can include but are not limited to your county's prior year EOCCO incentive measure rate, EOCCO incentive targets, and the estimated number of members needed to reach the EOCCO incentive target.
 The metrics you select should be relevant to your specific project.
 For example, you wouldn't provide a county rate for a program that only will impact one clinical site.
 If an activity does not have discrete EOCCO and non-EOCCO member data, please explain steps taken to either collect this data or other approaches to measuring your project's baseline and working toward goals.

-Note: Please note three Opt-in projects have required quality measures that must be included in the data tables:
+Note: Please note that four Opt-in projects have required quality measures that must be included in the data tables:

-- Social Needs Screening Implementation - Develop processes for SDOH screening and referral data reporting that align with SDOH metric requirements to ensure reporting capability for Measurement Year 2025 (hybrid sample) - Kindergarten Readiness for 0-6 year olds (select one or more of the measures listed below) - o Immunizations: Childhood Immunization Status (Combo 3) - Well-Child Visits: Well-Child Visits for children ages 3-6.
+- Social Needs Screening Implementation - Develop processes for SDOH screening and referral data reporting that align with SDOH metric requirements to ensure reporting capability for Measurement Year 2026 (hybrid sample) - Kindergarten Readiness for 0-6-year-olds (select one or more of the measures listed below) - o Immunizations: Childhood Immunization Status (Combo 3) - Well-Child Visits: Well-Child Visits for children ages 3-6. - Members Receiving Preventive Dental or Oral Health Services: Preventive dental or oral health services for children ages 1-5 - Young Children Receiving Social-Emotional Issue-Focused Intervention/Treatment Services: Social emotional intervention/treatment services for children ages 1-5 - Wellness and Preventative Care for 7-21 year olds (select one or more of the measures listed below) - o Immunizations: Adolescent Immunization Status - Wellness Visits: Well-Care visits for 7-21 year olds

-- Members Receiving Preventive Dental or Oral Health Services: Preventive dental or oral health services for children ages 1-5 - Young Children Receiving Social-Emotional Issue-Focused Intervention/Treatment Services: Social emotional screenings/assessments for children ages 1-5 - Note: This is a new version of the System-Level Social-Emotional Health measure scheduled to be implemented for the 2025 measurement year.
-OHA is still finalizing the measure requirements, but draft specifications can be found here: https://www.oregon.gov/oha/HPA/ANALYTICS/CCOMetrics/DRAFT-Child-Level-SE-Metric-on-Issue-Focused-Interventions-Specifications 5 15 24.pdf. - Wellness and Preventative Care for 7-21 year olds (select one or more of the measures listed below) - o Immunizations: Adolescent Immunization Status - Wellness Visits: Well-Care visits for 7-21 year olds - Preventive Dental Services: Preventive dental or oral health services for children ages 6-14 - Mental Health: Depression Screening & Follow-up - Projects that also address topics such as: STI testing, substance use disorder screening, and tobacco cessation, in addition to one or more quality measure, are encouraged
+- o Preventive Dental Services: Preventive dental or oral health services for children ages 6-14 - Mental Health: Depression Screening & Follow-up - Projects that also address topics such as: STI testing, substance use disorder screening, and tobacco cessation, in addition to one or more quality measure, are encouraged